pilsy/chrono-forge/docs/Workflow.md

   - The workflow engine calculates the pathway to completion by ensuring all necessary steps are executed in sequence, considering dependencies, conditions, and branching paths.

 ---

-### Summary

-The ChronoForge Temporal workflow system in TypeScript integrates a wide array of features through a comprehensive set of decorators and a robust workflow execution engine.
-The system is designed to be flexible, allowing for easy definition of workflows with dynamic execution paths, detailed error handling, and integrated tracing.
-The use of decorators simplifies the management of steps, conditions, signals, queries, and hooks, while the workflow engine ensures that all steps are executed in the correct order, based on defined dependencies and conditions.
-This system is powerful enough to handle complex workflows while remaining easy to define, manage, and debug.

-***Those who say it cannot be done should stop interrupting the people doing it.***